pfdubois/BridgeBidding/source/HandEvaluation.rst

 A hand is downgradable if it has a poor shape such as 4333, or 5332.

-When you have a close decision, use the upgradable or downgradable factors to help make the decision.
+When you have a close decision, use the upgradeable or downgradable factors to help make the decision.

 Bergen Revaluing